American Association for Geriatric Psychiatry

-The American Association for Geriatric Psychiatry (AAGP) is a learned society of professionals aiming to improve the quality of life for the elderly population, promote a healthy aging process, and a greater awareness of geriatric mental health issues.
+The American Association for Geriatric Psychiatry (AAGP), not-for-profit, 501(c)(3) organization, is a learned society of professionals that aims to improve the quality of life for the elderly population, promote a healthy aging process, and a raise a greater awareness of geriatric mental health issues.

+The association has nearly 2,000 members, including psychiatrists and other health care professionals, across the United States, Canada, and abroad.

 History

 The association was founded in 1978 by 11 professionals who were concerned about the issues that uniquely affect older adults' mental health and well-being.
-The organization was founded at a time when the percentage of older adults in the United States was growing, which made this organization particularly important.
-Now, the association has nearly 2,000 members, including psychiatrists and other health care professionals, across the United States, Canada, and abroad.

 Past presidents

 The following persons have been president of the association: